 To succeed on The Challenge a competitor must be smart, strong, politically savvy, or at the very least, lucky.
-Most competitors are average talents, and an unfortunate few perform poorly enough to earn a dubious honor (Hall of Shame coming soon!).
+Most competitors are average talents, and an unfortunate few perform poorly enough to earn a dubious honor (enter the Hall of Shame).
 But these competitors, the Hall of Fame class, have conquered The Challenge in one form or another, and they all share the most important quality: they know how to win.

 Emily Schromm is a physical specimen.
 Most competitors participate in some kind of physical training before and during The Challenge, but fitness is Emily’s life.
 She grew up an athlete, and over the years she has only increased in strength and endurance.
 Aneesa Ferreira is built for eliminations, Paula Meronek is built for finals, and Emily is built for anything.